sashs/filebytes/README.md

 FileBytes
 ================

-Scripts to parse the following file formats:
+Classes/Types to read and edit the following file formats:
 - Executable and Linkage Format (ELF),
 - Portable Executable (PE) and
 - MachO